LostInBrittany/k8s-and-openstack-gitpod/README.md

 - For Openstack: Openstack, Nova and Swift clients

-- For Kubernertes: Kubectl, Helm & Kustomize.
+- For Kubernertes: Kubectl, Helm, Verlero & Kustomize.

 To open the workspace, simply click on the *Open in Gitpod* button, or use [this link](https://gitpod.io/#https://github.com/LostInBrittany/k8s-and-openstack-gitpod.git).